k-bx/owlcloud/README.md

       _ -> left (ServantErr 400 "Username/password pair did not match" "" [])
 ```

-They starte with our `/api/users/owl-in` handler.
+They start with our `/api/users/owl-in` handler.
 We begin with
 something which amazes me about Servant already: you get your
 route-parameters as...function parameters!